HomeOnMars/projektoOmnijo/OmniCentro.md

 #### Foundation of *OmniCentro*

-The <span style="color:Silver">Queen</span>
+Soon after, the <span style="color:Silver">Queen</span>
-even announced her new pet project of building a brand new capital, free from the burden of the history.
+announced her new pet project of building a brand new capital, free from the burden of the history.
 She decided to call it **OmniCentro**.
 (The level of arrogance...